Animals in Action

 A static and dynamic assessment is performed at each Physiotherapy assessment in order to allow for a detailed rehabilitation plan to be made, and to allow documentation of progress.

 When required, Harriett has access to a range of therapeutic machines to help modulate healing and pain and prolong the physiotherapy effects, these include PEMFT, TENS, LASER and more.

 Laser Therapy stimulates biological responses which stimulates tissue repair.
 There are various studies that support the use of Laser therapy for the following conditions:

 Tendon and ligament damage

-Harriett creates individual remedial exercise programmes to encourage correct movement patterns, improve muscle strength, endurance, suppleness, proprioception, balance and stability post Physiotherapy treatment.
+Harriett creates individual remedial exercise plans to encourage correct movement patterns, improve muscle strength, endurance, suppleness, proprioception, balance and stability post Physiotherapy treatment.

-Please down load the PDF and email to be prior to the Physiotherapy appointment, alternative please contact me with your veterinary surgeons details and I can obtain permisson for you on your behalf.
+Please down load the PDF and email to be prior to the Physiotherapy appointment, alternative please contact me with your veterinary surgeons details and I can obtain permission for you on your behalf.

 WHAT PEOPLE SAY

 The horses feel so amazingly straight and supple after Harreitts in-hand pole work.
 I totally recommend giving it a try

 Bentley has received a number of sessions of physio with Harriet and i cant thank her enough for bringing Bentley back to his normal self!